 The Easton Public Library continues to respond to the community's needs through its materials and programs, by providing educational, cultural, and recreational resources for all ages.

-In addition to its vast print collection of books and periodicals, the Library also offers audiobooks, Playaways, DVDs, musical CDs, and a vast digital collection, which includes ebooks, downloadable audiobooks, digital magazines, access to music, and many other online resources.
+In addition to its vast print collection of books and periodicals, the Library also offers audiobooks, Playaways, Launchpads, DVDs, musical CDs, and a vast digital collection, which includes ebooks, downloadable audiobooks, digital magazines, access to music, and many other online resources.
+This year, we added a subscription to Hoopla, as well as two new databases - Legal Forms; and Testing & Education Reference Center.
 The Library also serves as a central meeting place for many Town departments and local organizations.